Guide for Authors

 Manuscript Submission

 Submission of a manuscript implies: that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
-The publisher will not be held legally responsible should there be any claims for compensation.
+The publisher will not be held legally responsible should there be any compensation claims.

 Online Submission